thegetty/quire/_tests/README.md

 ### Development server

 These tests expect that a server is hosting site content at localhost:8080 (a static server established by [`http-server`](https://www.npmjs.com/package/http-server), available on its own via `npm run test:serve`.

+### Updating screenshot tests

+Markup changes in this repository and style changes in [quire-starter-default](https://github.com/thegetty/quire-start-default) can make the visual regression tests in this testing stage fail.
+The failing or new baseline screenshots are attached to the failing job in CI/CD under `Artifacts`.